 Here are some well known English vocabulary football words and phrases:

-To blow the whistle on something – This usually refers to somebody who tells the boss or someone in authority that something illegal or wrong is going on.
+This usually refers to somebody who tells the boss or someone in authority that something illegal or wrong is going on.
 In modern language they are called

 ex.
 A whistleblower in the banks treasury department told the managers that some illegal trades were taking place.
 He blew the whistle on those traders.

-To kick for touch – When you are undecided or do not want/wish to commit yourself to something then you often kick for touch and hope to avoid having to make a decision immediately.
+When you are undecided or do not want/wish to commit yourself to something then you often kick for touch and hope to avoid having to make a decision immediately.

 ex.
 His boss asked him to let him know if he would go to Hungary for 1 month to sort a business problem out.
 He really didn’t want to go for such a long period.
 He decided to kick for touch and told his boss he would give him an answer the following week.

-Over the line – We usually use this phrase to confirm when a business deal has been concluded satisfactorily.
+We usually use this phrase to confirm when a business deal has been concluded satisfactorily.

 ex.
 He had been working on this potential client for 6 months.
 He was delighted when the client finally agreed to deal with his company and signed the contract there and then.
 The deal was finally over the line after a long six months.